-Earlier this week, the Center for Internet Security (CIS) released the latest version of their Top 20 Critical Security Controls.
-A ground-breaking set of globally recognized best practice guidelines for securing IT systems and data, the controls have been proven to defeat over 85% of the most prevalent cyberattacks when applied.
+The Center for Internet Security (CIS) released the latest version of their Top 20 Critical Security Controls, a ground-breaking set of globally recognized best practice guidelines for securing IT systems and data.

 The Six Basic Controls

 Most major security incidents occur when even basic controls are lacking or are poorly implemented.
-Using the results of a Verizon study of 2017, it was proven that 85% of cyberattacks can be prevented by the adoption of the first six Critical Security Controls alone.
+A study of the previous version of the controls showed that 85% of cyberattacks can be prevented by the adoption of the then first five Critical Security Controls alone.
 Applying all twenty can prevent as much as 97% of attacks.

-The first six controls were therefore developed as the most basic requirements organizations should follow in order to have a minimum of cybersecurity:
+The first six controls were therefore developed as the most basic requirements organizations should follow in order to have a minimum of cybersecurity.
+They are:

 - Inventory and Control of Hardware Assets